top of page

 1. Have a Routine

-Young children love routine.
-If they know that you start with play time before moving to sit on a mat and hear about Jesus, before long they will mostly come to the mat to be a part of things.
-To begin with you may feel like you are herding goats as you gather the children to sit on the mat.
-Every time you turn around to get one of the children another one has wandered off!
+Young children thrive on routine.
+If they know that playtime comes first, followed by sitting on a mat to hear about Jesus, they will gradually learn to join in.
+At first, you might feel like you’re herding goats as you gather the children.
+Every time you turn around to get one child, another has wandered off!
 But don’t give up.

-We suggest having one person leading whose job it is to keep going, even if there is only one child in front of them, while other adults encourage the rest of the group to join in.
-The children will soon learn the routine, feel secure because of it and enjoy taking part.
+We suggest having one person lead, whose job it is to keep going, even if there’s only one child in front of them.
+Other adults can encourage the rest of the group to join in.
+The children will soon learn the routine, feel secure because of it, and enjoy participating.

 2. Join in the Worship

-A group of children are looking eagerly at you.
-Meanwhile, you have one eye on the clock (to see how much time is left), one eye on the door (to see who is coming in and check no one is leaving), and one eye on the child who looks like they are about to cry.
-That’s three out of two eyes used up already!
-At the same time, you are trying to be enthusiastic so that the children will join in, but not too excited in case the youngest ones are scared by your burst of exuberance.
-An eighteen-month-old is clinging to your leg as if there is about to be an earthquake and just as you are finally about to start a two-year-old, timing their exclamation to perfection, cries: “I need a wee.”
+A group of children looks eagerly at you.
+Meanwhile, you have one eye on the clock (to see how much time is left), one eye on the door (to see who is coming in and check that no one is leaving), and one eye on the child who looks like they are about to cry.
+That’s three out of two eyes already used!
+At the same time, you’re trying to be enthusiastic so that the children will join in, but not too excited in case the youngest ones are scared by your exuberance.
+An eighteen-month-old clings to your leg as if there’s about to be an earthquake, and just as you’re finally about to start, a two-year-old perfectly times their exclamation: “I need a wee.”
 All of this while singing a worship song to the tune of a nursery rhyme.

-I admit this atmosphere is not as conducive for worship as a Hillsong conference, but if we are simply going through the motions of singing and not really worshipping God with the song then how can we expect the children around us to engage in worship?
-I have to physically remind myself to put my focus on God and actively engage in worshipping Him myself when leading younger children.
-As I start to worship they do too … mostly.
-And even if they stand there with their mouths hanging open they have been brought into an atmosphere of worship.
+I admit this atmosphere is not as conducive to worship as a Hillsong conference.
+However, if we are simply going through the motions of singing and not genuinely worshipping God with the song, how can we expect the children around us to engage in worship?
+I have to remind myself to focus on God and actively engage in worship when leading younger children.
+As I start to worship, they often do too… mostly.
+Even if they stand there with their mouths hanging open, they have been brought into an atmosphere of worship.

-At one family camp we were involved with, the under 5s would come each day very restless.
+At one family camp we attended, the under 5s arrived each day feeling restless.
 The room was filled with crying as young children were dropped off.
-However, as soon as we started the worship time, God’s peace would move over the venue.
-One day the children engaged in worship for half an hour, well beyond the natural attention span of the babies and toddlers who were with us.
+However, as soon as we started the worship time, God’s peace would wash over the venue.
+One day, the children engaged in worship for half an hour—well beyond the natural attention span of the babies and toddlers present.

-We had prayed in advance asking God to come and meet with the children, and He did.
+We had prayed in advance, asking God to come and meet with the children, and He did.
 Our times of preparation before the crèche begins are crucial.
-Prayer is not simply the bookends of a crèche meeting, it is the channel through which God can come and pour his blessing on the children.
+Prayer is not merely the bookends of a crèche meeting; it is the channel through which God can pour His blessings on the children.
 When we pray, God moves.

-One of the exercises we recommend crèche leaders to do, as part of our training course, is to reflect at the end of session on what God was doing.
-Sometimes this will be obvious: a child who joins in for the first time, a testimony from a parent of how they have slept well since you prayed the previous week.
-Other times you will need to think a bit more: the way one child calmed after worship, the facial expression of one girl who was worshipping God with all her heart.
+One exercise we recommend crèche leaders do, as part of our training course, is to reflect at the end of each session on what God was doing.
+Sometimes this will be obvious: a child joining in for the first time, or a parent sharing how their child has slept well since we prayed the previous week.
+Other times, you may need to think a bit more: the way one child calmed after worship, or the facial expression of a girl who was worshipping God with all her heart.

 4. Opportunities to Respond

 Finally, we encourage you to give the children opportunities to respond in worship to Jesus.
-This could be a time for them to pray and thank God in their own words – you can give them a model of prayer which they complete: “Thank you God for …”.
-It could be an opportunity for them to blow a kiss to Jesus (and then catch one from Him).
-It could be a chance for them to listen to God or it could be a creative activity that you do together.
-Responding to God beyond the time of sung worship allows the children to find their own ways to connect with God and express their adoration to Him.
+This could be a time for them to pray and thank God in their own words.
+You can provide a model of prayer for them to complete: “Thank you, God, for…”.
+It could also be a chance for them to blow a kiss to Jesus (and then catch one from Him).
+Alternatively, it could be a moment for them to listen to God or engage in a creative activity together.
+Responding to God beyond the time of sung worship allows the children to find their own ways to connect with Him and express their adoration.

-After all God is worthy of all the praise from all of creation and he has ordained for praise to come from the mouths of babes and nursing infants.
-With such powerful praise going on, our crèche programmes should come with a warning.
+After all, God is worthy of all the praise from all of creation.
+He has ordained for praise to come from the mouths of babes and nursing infants.
+With such powerful praise happening, our crèche programmes should come with a warning!

 Olly Goldenberg is the director of Children Can.
-Through this ministry they seek to revive the next generation and connect generations together around the world.
-He is author of many books, including The Josiah Generation and Jesus, Your Baby and You.
-He has also released two music albums, including I love Jesus and produced Early Steps with Jesus a six-part training course for crèche leaders.
+Through this ministry, we seek to revive the next generation and connect generations together around the world.
+He is the author of many books, including The Josiah Generation and Jesus, Your Baby and You.
+He has also released two music albums, including I Love Jesus and produced Early Steps with Jesus, a six-part training course for crèche leaders.

 Comments